pfheatwole/thesis/content/flight_reconstruction.rst

    * Define probabilistic methods / simulation-based filtering

+   * Highlight how constraints on the system dynamics and flyable wind enable simulation-based filtering to put a bound on the unobservable state

 Key Points:

 * Uses some subset of the available data (eg, position only) to estimate the